amancs1422/AWS-Cloud-Practitioner/Restoring an EC2 instance using snapshot.md

   <li>Create a new AMI from the snapshot and launch a new instance.</li>
   current issue i'm facing on this-> files are not being restored to the newly created EC2.
 </ol>

+### Method 1: Create a new EBS volume from the snapshot and attach to an existing instance.